Atlanta Outpatient Programs for Mental Health & Substance Use

 Dual Diagnosis Mood Disorder Treatment

 Dual diagnosis is an approach to treating a mental health disorder and an addiction concurrently in the same person.
-It’s a specialized treatment approach that recognizes the relationship between mood disorders and substance abuse.
+It’s a specialized treatment approach to co-occurring disorders that recognizes the relationship between mood disorders and substance abuse.

 There are relationships between mood disorders and addiction for multiple reasons, including: